Overview

 Schedule

-Session presenters include experts from Bold Bison, By the Brujas, and the Wisconsin Prescribed Fire Council.
+Session presenters include experts from Bold Bison, By the Brujas, Parallel Solutions, The Land Trust Alliance, Johnson’s Nursery, and the Wisconsin Prescribed Fire Council.
 Additional information will be added as sessions are confirmed.

 For more information about session topics and presenters, see the schedule below.